Objectives: learn how to define and use a PK model with multiple doses or assuming steady-state.

 The PK model and the statistical model used in this project properly fit the observed data of each individual.
-Even if there is no observations between 12h and 72h, predicted concentrations computed on this time interval exhibit the multiple doses received by each patient:
+Even if there is no observation between 12h and 72h, predicted concentrations computed on this time interval exhibit the multiple doses received by each patient:

 - addl_project (data = ‘addl_data.txt’ , model = ‘lib:bolus_1cpt_Vk.txt’)

-We can remark in the previous project, that, for each patient, the interval time between two successive doses is the same (12 hours for each patient) and the amount of drug which is administrated is always the same as well (40mg for each patient).
-We can take advantage of this design in order to simplify the data file by defining, for each patient, a unique amount (AMT), the number of additional doses which are administrated after the first one (ADITIONAL DOSES) and the time interval between successive doses (INTERDOSE INTERVAL):
+We can note in the previous project, that, for each patient, the interval time between two successive doses is the same (12 hours for each patient) and the amount of drug which is administrated is always the same as well (40mg for each patient).
+We can take advantage of this design in order to simplify the data file by defining, for each patient, a unique amount (AMT), the number of additional doses which are administrated after the first one (ADDITIONAL DOSES) and the time interval between successive doses (INTERDOSE INTERVAL):